lambtt/resilient-building-control/README.md

 ## 2.2 Docker Environment
 Docker image is needs to be instantiated for each run.
 An example is provided in `/testcases/2-test-modelica-fmu/docker-example`.

+1. Direct to the root of this repository, and open a terminal.
+2. Run the test example by:

+    - compile the `test.mo` file in the jmdoelica docker, a `test.fmu` file will be successfully generated after compilation.

+          bash compile.sh

+    - simulate the generated fmu in jmodelica docker

+          bash simulate.sh